Contents

 Starting at Bondi Beach

 Bondi Beach is a vibrant area with shops, cafés and restaurants and the beach to keep you occupied.
-You can walk along the beach past the Icebergs Dining Room and Bar, where you head up the steps to the beginning of the show.
-Sculpture By the Sea lines the walkway and at the park, at the top of the headland, there are more artworks.
+You can walk along Bondi Beach, past the Icebergs Dining Room and Bar, where you head up the steps to the show’s beginning.
+Sculpture By the Sea lines the walkway, and more artwork is on show in the park at the top of the headland.
 There are talks during the day.

 I was there on the hottest Saturday of November 2018, over 30°.
 Add the crowds, and it seems even hotter.
-Drinking fountains and bottle refillers were available on the Tamarama side of the walkway, and the Tamarama Surf Club was raising funds by making soft-serve ice cream, which was the most popular, and snacks to eat.
+Drinking fountains and bottle refillers were available on the Tamarama side of the walkway, and the Tamarama Surf Club raised funds by selling soft-serve ice cream, which was the most popular, and snacks to eat.
 There is also a café at Tamarama Beach.

-Sculpture by the Sea is not only a must-see for locals and visitors, but a great day out for families.
-The Sculptures are varied in both design and style, as you can see.
+Sculpture by the Sea is not only a must-see for locals and visitors but also a great day out for families.
+The sculptures vary in both design and style, as you can see.

 When It’s On